 You Need An Attorney Who Has The Experience And Skill To Help You.Call (866) 257 7646

 Establishing and Proving Fault for a Wrongful Death Lawsuit

 In civil lawsuits, evidence from medical records, witness and expert testimonies, and other documented events is used to support your claim.
+This evidence must support the presence of the elements of negligence.
 In order to establish a wrongful death claim, the plaintiff must show that the negligent party, known as the defendant:

 - Owed the deceased person a duty of care

 - That this breach led to the person’s death